IHE/HIE-Whitepaper/README.md

 and then cataloging it is referred to as "provide and register."
-Thus, the document source sends a copy of medical documents and associated metadata to the document repository, and the document repository subsequently sends the metadata to the document registry (see figure 3.2-1).
+Thus, the document source sends a copy of medical documents and associated metadata to the document repository, and the document repository subsequently sends the metadata to the document registry (see Figure 3.2.1-1).

 ![](images/Publish.png)

-Figure 3.2-1: Provide and register document
+**Figure 3.2.1-1: Provide and Register Document**

 The actual location of the document repository will depend on the local deployment.
 IHE provides flexibility to enable many different deployment